 Find out more and view our current vacancies.

-Whether it's something that affects your town or village, or an issue that is of concern to your interest group or society, the National Assembly's event spaces allow you make the most out of the Assembly estate and make sure your voice is heard.
+Whether it's something that affects your town or village, or an issue that is of concern to your interest group or society, the National Assembly's event and exhibition spaces allow you make the most out of the Assembly estate and make sure your voice is heard.

 The Senedd and Pierhead are two of the most iconic builidngs in Wales.
 Whether you're interested in politics or just visiting Cardiff Bay we've got all the information you need.